tslamars/talos-k8s-iac/README.md

 ### Credit

 <div style="background-color: #ffcc00; padding: 15px; border: 1px solid #cc0000; border-radius: 5px; margin: 15px 0;">
-  <strong>📌 Credit to c0depool</strong>
+  <strong>📌 Credit to c0depool</strong><br>
-  I want to give full credit and express my gratitude to the original author, c0depool, whose repository at <a href="https://github.com/c0depool/c0depool-iac">https://github.com/c0depool/c0depool-iac</a> served as the foundation for this project.
+  I want to give full credit and express my gratitude to the original author, c0depool, whose repository at <a href="https://github.com/c0depool/c0depool-iac">https://github.com/c0depool/c0depool-iac</a> served as the foundation for me.
 I have modified and will continue to adapt it as I refine my Talos/Kubernetes setup.
 Thank you.
 </div>

 ### Prepare the Workstation